kraudy/rpg_language/chapter_1/chapter_1.md

 put the `do_hello` on a module and then on a srvpgm

 an **int**, 0 for non-error and >0 for any error like the Linux style (this is a preference of mine because you can just do an **if** check on a procedure call to check if an error occurred)

+## More on compilation

+.
+But there are other ways to accomplish this

+CRTPGMMOD

+CRTPGM